nasuni-labs/nasuni-dashboards/README.md

 Click the green **Code** button within the Nasuni Labs nasuni-dashboards repository and select the **Download ZIP** option to download a local copy of the repository and extract the contents to your computer.

 ## Deploy the VM
-Deploy a Rocky Linux VM that meets the requirements for Nasuni Dashboards.
+Deploy a Rocky Linux or Windows VM that meets the requirements for Nasuni Dashboards.

 ## Configure DNS
 To use hostnames rather than IP addresses for the Telegraf SNMP agent configuration, DNS is required.